-Older adults and other high-risk patients should engage in usual preventive actions to avoid infection, including cleaning hands often with soap and water or alcohol-based hand sanitizer, avoiding people outside of their immediate household, and staying up-to-date on vaccinations, including influenza vaccine.
+Older adults and other high-risk patients should engage in usual preventive actions to avoid infection, including cleaning hands often with soap and water or alcohol-based hand sanitizer, avoiding people outside of their immediate household or those with COVID-19 exposure or infection, and staying up-to-date on vaccinations, including influenza vaccine.

 In addition to these important preventive actions, higher-risk adults should stay at home as much as possible ("social distancing"), avoid crowds and stock up on necessary supplies/medications (try to recruit a friend or family member to help with this).
 It is advised to avoid all nonessential travel, including plane trips and cruises.
 Social distancing can lead to loneliness and isolation, which can also be detrimental to your health.
 It is critical to still connect with others (e.g., via telephone, video call or email) to reduce loneliness.
 The Institute on Aging offers a free 24/7 Friendship Line: 1-800-971-0016.
 You may also go for a walk outside, in an uncrowded area, and should still try to stay active at home.

 If leaving the home for groceries and medications, ideally shop when the stores are less crowded, and be sure to wash your hands well both before and after.
-Even more ideally, ask a family member or friend to drop off groceries and medications at your door.
+Even better, ask a family member or friend to drop off groceries and medications at your door.

 How should I manage my need for routine medical care for chronic conditions during the COVID-19 pandemic?

 UCSF and your providers are able to offer telehealth visits, in which you can interact with your provider via video and receive management recommendations without coming to the clinic.
 The first step to setting this up is to activate your MyChart account, and call your provider's clinic to set up the visit.
-At this time, we recommend video visits for routine, nonurgent medical visits.
+Setting up telehealth is less daunting than you might think, and we are here to help you get started!
+Consider recruiting a friend or family member to help set up your phone, tablet, or computer for the first visit.
+At the current time, we recommend video visits for routine, nonurgent medical visits.
 If you are unable to do a video visit, we recommend postponing nonurgent visits.
 Your clinical team is also available to respond to your questions via MyChart and telephone.
 We can also see you in a face-to-face visit for urgent issues that cannot be resolved via telehealth, telephone or MyChart.

 UCSF Health medical specialists have reviewed this information.
 It is for educational purposes only and is not intended to replace the advice of your doctor or other health care provider.
 We encourage you to discuss any questions or concerns you may have with your provider.